hyperledger/aries-rfcs/concepts/0289-toip-stack/README.md

 ### Credential Exchange Protocols

-At Layer Three, the exchange of verifiable credentials is performed by agents using extensions of the DIDComm protocol.
-Extension protocol specifications are being published as part of the DIDComm suite [10].
-Extension protocols are unique to each credential proof type because the request and response formats are different.
+At Layer Three, the exchange of verifiable credentials is performed by agents using data exchange protocols layered over the DIDComm protocol.
+These data exchange protocol specifications are being published as part of the DIDComm suite [10].
+Credential exchange protocols are unique to each credential proof type because the request and response formats are different.
 The goal of the ToIP stack is to standardize all supported credential exchange protocols so that any ToIP-compatible agent, wallet, and encrypted data store can work with any other agent, wallet, and encrypted data store.

 With fully interoperable verifiable credentials, any issuer may issue any set of claims to any holder who can then prove them to any verifier.
 This is a fully decentralized system that uses the same trust triangle as the physical credentials we carry in our physical wallets today.
 This simple, universal trust model can be adapted to any set of requirements from any trust community.
 Even better, in most cases it does not require new “trust infrastructure”, rather it simply enables existing physical credentials to be transformed into a more flexible and useful digital format.